ci4rail/docs/docs/user-docs/_edge-solutions/io4edge/addressing.md

 * `MODULE_TYPE` - I/O Module type, e.g. `IOU01`
 * `SLOT_NUMBER` - Slot number, starting with `1` for the slot next to the CPU module.

-So when you have an IOU01 module in slot, the service addresses would start with `S101-IOU01-USB-EXT-1`.
+So when you have an IOU01 module in slot 1, the service addresses would start with `S101-IOU01-USB-EXT-1`.

 ### Addressing WLAN and Ethernet Based io4edge Modules